atlassian-api/atlassian-python-api/examples/README.md

 projects, repositories, or pull requests return generators: use them directly in a `for` loop, or call `list(...)` only for small result sets.

+For a Server/Data Center release report that lists merged pull requests between two tags or commits, see `bitbucket/bitbucket_server_release_report.py`.

 There are simple rules each example should follow:

 * **Do not store** any credentials in VCS